 Using Google Images could lead to problems

-I have heard stories where freelance writers screwed up site owners really bad by using images they found through Google Images, and the site owners had to pay fines for using others’ images without the consent.
+I have heard stories where freelance writers screwed up site owners badly by using images they found through Google Images, and the site owners had to pay fines for using others’ images without their consent.

 If your writer doesn’t know that using others’ images could lead to copyright infringement, then it’s time to have a Skype call with your writer.
 Not only could it lead to a Google penalty, but it could also get worse than that.

-Images play an essential role in the content SEO and readers’ engagement.
-However, it’s difficult to design images or coming up with original screenshot examples.
-The content writers always have to rely on third-party websites to gather their examples.
+Images play an essential role in content SEO and readers’ engagement.
+However, it’s difficult to design images or come up with original screenshot examples.
+Content writers always have to rely on third-party websites to gather their examples.
 I won’t recommend using others’ featured images or Pinterest pins.
 I don’t even use stock photography website photos on the blogs.